edofrederix/briscola/doc/chapters/4_finiteVolume.md

 ## Schemes

-Similarly to OpenFOAM, Briscola has several different generic classes to define discretization schemes for spatial and temporal operators.
+Similar to OpenFOAM, Briscola has several different generic classes to define discretization schemes for spatial and temporal operators.
 These are defined in

 `src/briscolaFiniteVolume/schemes`